Travel advisories, closed airports, empty skies: How Middle East air disruptions might affect your plans

 Travelers are advised to check with their airline or travel agent as soon as possible for information on rebooking and refunds, though passengers are reporting difficulties getting assistance because of high caller volumes.

-TUI Group’s chief executive Sebastian Ebal said Tuesday that the company to repatriate German customers stranded in the Middle East within several days, Reuters reports.
+TUI’s chief executive Sebastian Ebel said Tuesday that the company plans to repatriate German customers stranded in the Middle East within several days, Reuters reports.

+TUI Cruises said that a special Emirates flight departed from Dubai to Munich with 218 guests from Mein Schiff 4, its vessel in Abu Dhabi.

-Swiss-Italian operator MSC Cruises said its vessel MSC Euribia is remaining in Dubai following guidance from US regional military authorities, according to Reuters.
+Swiss-Italian operator MSC Cruises said its vessel, the MSC Euribia, is remaining in Dubai following guidance from US regional military authorities, according to Reuters.

 What is being done for stranded passengers?